Things to Do During Your Stay on Cape Cod

 Day Thirteen: Martha’s Vineyard

 Take the Island Queen ferry (35 minutes) from Falmouth Harbor to Oak Bluffs on the island of Martha’s Vineyard for the day.
 Rent a bike or moped and ride into Edgartown via the designated bike path.
 Take the 5-minute ferry trip to Chappaquiddick and take the lighthouse tour or visit Mytoi Japanese Garden.
 Return to Edgartown for lunch at Alchemy.
 Then ride down to Katama Beach for fine surfing.
 Alternatively, drive out to see the fishing village of Menemsha, Aquinnah, and the cliffs at Gay Head.
 Return to Oak Bluffs and ride the Flying Horses carousel before returning to the mainland via ferry.

 Day Fourteen: Rail and Sail

-Ride the rails on the Cape Cod Scenic Train, a 2-hour journey through beautiful cranberry bogs, natural woodlands, lush marshes and more as you make your way between Hyannis and the Cape Cod Canal.
-Stop for lunch at Baxter’s Boat House on the harbor then set sail for a leisurely one-hour harbor cruise aboard the Maine coastal steamer replica, Prudence, which will take you on a journey of Lewis Bay and Hyannis Harbor.
+Ride the rails on the Cape Cod Scenic Train.
+Rambling through the countryside, alongside cranberry bogs and salt marsh, this 2-hour journey is narrated by a local expert as you make your way roundtrip between Hyannis and the Cape Cod Canal.
+Stop for lunch at Baxter’s Boat House on the harbor then set sail for a leisurely one-hour harbor cruise aboard the Prudence, which will take you around Hyannis Harbor and into Lewis Bay for a glimpse of the Kennedy Compound.
 You can visit the shops along the harbor, then head down Main Street to the JFK Museum.
-End you day with a concert at the Cape Cod Melody Tent (in season) or stop for a nightcap and some jazz at Harry’s Blues Bar.
+End you day with a concert at the Cape Cod Melody Tent (in season) or stop for a nightcap at any of the local waterholes.